 “The writer who is a real writer is a rebel who never stops.”

 Saroyan is a hero to the Armenian people, in Armenia and the global Armenian diaspora.
 He was born in Fresno, California to parents who had immigrated from Bitlis in Western Armenia, now a part of Turkey.
 Saroyan’s writing and singular voice bore witness to the immigrant life in early 20th century USA, and to the Armenian experience in Fresno, in California and in the global Armenian community.

 "Although I write in English, and despite the fact that I'm from America, I consider myself an Armenian writer.
 The words I use are in English, the surroundings I write about are American, but the soul, which makes me write, is Armenian.
 This means I am an Armenian writer and deeply love the honor of being a part of the family of Armenian writers."

 “It is simply in the nature of Armenian to study, to learn, to question, to speculate, to discover, to invent, to revise, to restore, to preserve, to make, and to give.”

 Saroyan was also an exceptional visual artist, who produced a sizable archive of drawings and watercolor paintings.
-His abstract work was influenced by Chinese brush drawing, Jackson Pollock, and the calligraphic work of Mark Tobey.
+His abstract work was influenced by Chinese brush drawing, Abstract Expressionism as embodied by Jackson Pollock, and the calligraphic work of Mark Tobey.
 He created thousands of pieces of art over fifty years.
-Today his artwork is owned by dozens of museums in the US, and by hundreds of collectors around the world.
+Today his artwork is owned by dozens of museums in the US, and by private collectors around the world.